kshedden/goclaims/README.md

 The variables can be converted from their SAS type to any Go type when forming the buckets.
-Go types are native integer, floating point, and string values, so it is easy to process these data from any programming language (numeric types are always written in little endian form).
+Go types are native integer, floating point, and string values, so it is easy to process these data using most programming languages (numeric types are always written in little endian form).

 String variables whose values are "factors" can be converted to Go